UO-CS322/cs322-f24/week7/duckies/README.md

 * Automatic Indexing: MongoDB automatically indexes the _id field, which is added to each document by default and serves as a primary key.
 * Persistence: The database and collections will persist as long as there is data within them.
 If you empty a collection or database (by deleting all its documents), MongoDB may remove these from the disk.

-By following these steps, you will have a MongoDB database named `DuckyCollection` and a collection named `ducks` as soon as you insert your first document.
+By following these steps, you will have a MongoDB database named `duckdb` and a collection named `DuckCollection` as soon as you insert your first document.
 There's no separate command necessary to create them explicitly in most usage scenarios.